Jayvardhan-Singh/NityaLife/README.md

-# NITYA
+# NityaLife
-This is a Lifestyle Tracker App
+This is a Lifestyle Tracker App developing Natural Insight into Time-management of Yogic-Lifestyle Awareness